 4. Have a vision

 Competent people know they can choose, so they rarely settle for less than they deserve.
 If you don’t offer a promising future, they will quickly find someone else who will.
 You must have a business vision, a goal you strive to, motives for keeping it going.
 High achievers need their personal values and goals to align with yours to keep them engaged and productive.
-Unclear vision means blurry picture and type of risk top talented employees don’t want to take.
+Unclear vision means a blurry picture and a type of risk top talented employees don’t want to take.

 5. Don’t overwork them